PiyushKrRai/victus-fanboost/README.md

 # Compatible Devices

 This script has very much NOT BEEN TESTED ON ANY MACHINE OTHER THAN MINE.
-So far it's only confirmed to work in the Victus 15 fb-1xxx models.
+So far it's only confirmed to work in the Victus 15 fb-1xxx  and Victus 15-fa0xxx models.
 Any use of this script is done AT YOUR OWN RISK and it is assumed you take responsibility for any possible hardware damage.